tsherif/oFactory/README.md

  => true
 ```

-Factories created by oFactory have two methods defined on them.
-The **mixin()** method will define properties to be
+Factories created by oFactory use three methods to define the objects they create.
+The **mixin()** and **shared()**
+methods define properties that created objects will have, while the **init()** method describes any further preparation
+that is required after all properties of a created object are set.

-added directly to a created object (meaning they won't be shared between separate objects created by the factory):
+The **mixin()** method defines properties to be added directly to a created object
+(meaning they won't be shared between separate objects created by the factory):
 ```JavaScript
   var factory = oFactory().mixin({ hello: "hello" });
   var obj1 = factory();